 PROBLEM STATEMENT PROJECT DETAIL Invasive alien vegetation compromises the availability of water in the Berg River, and increases the fire risk in the area as a whole.
 Climate projections indicate a trend towards higher mean annual temperatures in the area, which will increase the fire risk as well as potentially compromising water supply.
 Bergrivier Municipality can play a more significant role in alien clearing initiatives in the area through utilisation of the Extended Public Works Programme (EPWP), as well as increased municipal representation on initiatives such as the Department of Water Affairs, Department of Agriculture's Land Care programme, Department of Environmental Affairs' Working for Water and Working for Wetlands programmes.
 There is also significant potential to participate in programmes of the West Coast District Municipality.
 Localising involvement at the municipal level will increase job opportunities in the area, which may have a related positive affect on reducing the challenges associated with the dependence on seasonal work in the area.
 At present most of the municipality's EPWP funds are spent on infrastructure related projects, however the Western Cape Government EPWP co-ordinator could assist with the utilisation of EPWP funds to develop invasive alien vegetation clearing projects.
 A concern was raised that many women are excluded from participating in EPWP projects, due to the fact that they receive social grants.
 This needs to be investigated, as there are a lot of female-headed households in the municipality who are missing out on this employment opportunity.
-Private sector involvement is essential to the climate adaptation process, and in the area of alien vegetation clearing there is already a proposed PPC biomass-to- energy initiative underway in the Piketberg area.
+Private sector involvement is essential to the climate adaptation process, and in the area of alien vegetation clearing there is already a proposed PPC biomass-to-energy initiative underway in the Piketberg area.
 This provides an opportunity for the municipality to partner with the private sector around this and other similar initiatives with the support of the Provincial Green Economy Programme.
-There is also a potential opportunity to link in with and util Expand and participate in existing alien clearing programmes EPWP budget to include projects aimed at clearing invasive alien plants and fighting bush fires Ensure that Municipality is represented on the EPWP Environmental Arts & Culture Sector meeting.
+There is also a potential opportunity to link in with and uti Expand and participate in existing alien clearing programmes To develop and implement an Invasive species monitoring, control and eradication plan.
+Obtaining specialist input for the development of such a plan and to ensure long term implementation of this plan.
+To indicate and change to Invasive species monitoring, control and eradication for Bergrivier as invasive species of fauna and flora to be looked at and not only vegetation, also all invasive land and aquatic animal species.
+Expand existing Working on Fire programmes EPWP budget to include projects aimed at clearing invasive alien plants and fighting bush fires Ensure that Municipality is represented on the EPWP Environmental Arts &amp; Culture Sector meeting.
 Source funding for alien clearing projects Send resulting biomass to local industry; like PPC (part of existing process whereby they are obtaining a permit to burn solid waste) Expand PPC solid waste burning project (part of an existing process) Green economy opportunity Value chain for Bio Mass Clear water hyacinths Partnership with Department of Agriculture and West Coast District Municipality who are already involved Fire Protection Associations Need increased support so that can go into lowlands areas Join FPAs - linked to the Veld and Forest Fire Act Build synergies with Disaster Management through EPWP Increased support so that the municipality can employ people permanently (an existing challenge)